wp-plugins/wp-blog-cypher/readme.txt

 == Frequently Asked Questions ==

+= How does this work? =

+For every word in the input string it searches for a post with that word in it and grabs the post_id.
+That's the first number in the keypair.

+Then it strips the html from the post, counts the words in the post, and figures out what number your word is.
+That's the send number.

+So 385:16 would be post_id 385, word number 16.

+Decyphering is a little easier, since we know the numbers.
+I simply look up the post by ID, strip the html, and grab the proper word number.

 = Why isn't this secure? =

 Because there's no encyption happening at all.
 It's completely security through obscurity, and it's not even very obscure.